UnearthedArcana/B_Spells/Log.md

 TO DO 32: go back to CHill Touch range 10' IFF touch to target spells global is installed

 TO DO 33: Put Devil's Eyes in New Spell section (offer to replace Infravision or add as 2nd level spell as Spectral Hand).

+Version 0.90.10

+2020-04-20

+- Ice Knife

+- Casting time alteration to Anticipation

+- Fire Burst

+2020-04-19

+- Snowball to 2nd level

+2020-04-18

+- Animate Skeleton

+- Carpet of Adhesion

+- Snowball

+2020-04-17

+- Bolt of Paralysis

+2020-04-16

+- Skeleton of Illusory Fireball spell

+- A few details on blastbones

+- Final first draft of blastbones

+2020-04-11

+- First Draft of Blastbones

+- Fixed missing vanish text ref

+2020-04-08

+- Put Hold Animal Lev change in Revised Component, and Hold Beast in New Spells Component

 Version 0.90.09